roger-russel/pool-party/manifest/journal.md

 # Journal

-A descritive abou decisions make on this project.
+A descritive documentation about decisions make on this project.

 ## 2020-11-10 Morning decisions